Enportal/5.6/admin/enPortal installation/performance and sizing

 As a general rule, if experiencing performance issues and/or out of memory errors then increase the memory allocated to Java.
 If memory usage stays well within the allocated maximum memory and performance is still an issue then the performance issues could be elsewhere.

-For more information on configuring AppBoard's memory parameters refer to the Memory Configuration page.
+For more information on configuring enPortal's memory parameters refer to the Memory Configuration page.

-If memory is not an issue but CPU utilization is constantly high then AppBoard isn't able to cope with the load.
-Java applications automatically make use of multiple CPU cores so allocating additional CPUs, or migrating to a faster/better system will help - or scaling out horizontally (see Scaling AppBoard below).
+If memory is not an issue but CPU utilization is constantly high then enPortal may not be able to cope with the load. enPortal will distribute the load across multiple CPU cores so allocating additional CPUs or migrating to a faster/better system will help.
+Another option is horizontal scaling of the system (see Scaling enPortal below).

-Also, if AppBoard is sharing the system with other processes then monitoring will be needed to determine what's using the resources.
+Also, if enPortal is sharing the system with other processes then monitoring will be needed to determine what is using the resources.

-Scaling horizontally beyond a single server is also supported by AppBoard.
-The ideal configuration in this case is a load-balanced cluster which offers a linear way to scale and service additional concurrent users.
+Scaling enPortal beyond a single server is supported with the ideal configuration being a load-balanced cluster.
+As the load on enPortal is directly related to the demand (concurrent users) then clustering provides a linear way to scale and service additional concurrent users.

 For more information please refer to the Clustering & Failover guide.